sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/iam-and-admin-exp/index.md

 ### Weekly team updates

-Each Friday, we send weekly team updates to the rest of the Cloud org to keep the Cloud senior leadership and our partner teams in the loop about IAM & Admin Exp Team progress and our ups and downs.
+Each Friday, we send weekly team updates to the rest of the Cloud org to keep the Cloud senior leadership and our partner teams in the loop about IAM and Admin Exp Team progress and our ups and downs.
 You can find all the weekly updates in this [Google Docs](https://docs.google.com/document/d/1a_36dJ-ZR4LU_3bDaIWAZldZJ6O3zaSi8NhGfT0fsdw/edit#heading=h.yggics8n0cyt).

 ## How we work